 Nostalgia for the ’90s is at an all-time high right now, perhaps because millennials, who came of age during those heady and carefree days of the Clinton administration and Nicktoons, are beginning to face issues that are decidedly adult, like 401(k)s and babies taking over their Facebook walls.
 There were some truly awesome snacks available during the 1990s, so much so that the decade could be called a golden age of junk food.
 Folks who came of age in the 1960s most likely don’t look back and wish that Mixed Vegetable Jell-O for Salads was still on grocery store shelves.
 But by the time the ‘90s rolled around, food companies had gotten the whole snack food thing right, so most of the best discontinued food products came out of that decade — but not all.

-So read on for nine food products that we really wish would return to grocery store aisles.
-Most of these products simply didn’t sell as well as they should have, and were brand extensions that weren’t vital to the success of the company.
+Most of the following products simply didn’t sell as well as they should have, and were brand extensions that weren’t vital to the success of the company.
 But they certainly worked their way into our hearts, and we wish that they’d come back to us.
 This time, we won’t take their availability for granted.
+Read on for nine food products that we really wish would return to grocery store aisles.